Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 # Players
 A player is defined as a decimal, every state has a hidden state attribute called `player` that corresponds to the player to which the state is attached to.

+## General Data and functions
+the general data and functions of the players are stored in the object that has the same name `players`.

+the object has:
+- `all()`: returns the list of all players
+- `active()`: returns the current active player

 ## Starting player
 the starting player is always the player numbered 0.